qifx/PictureAndVideoViewer/README.md

 # PictureAndVideoViewer
-An iOS Framework for show pictures and videos in list You should Know Two Object in the framework.
+An iOS Framework for show pictures and videos in list<br/>
-1.SourceItem
-2.PictureViewerDelegate
+You should Know Two Object in the framework.<br/>
+1.SourceItem<br/>
+2.PictureViewerDelegate<br/>